danpeirce/danpeirce.github.io/2021/expansion-3pi/README.md

 programming the PIC18F46K42 located on the Xpress board.
 I will call this the executive layer.
 The communication between the two MCUs is via UARTs on each device.
-On the Xpress board it is UART1 that communicates with the robot physical layer at 115200 bps, no parady and no handshaking.
+On the Xpress board it is UART1 that communicates with the robot physical layer at 115200 bps, no parity and no handshaking.

 Programming the 3Pi Robot MCU requires a small programming board.
 The